-3.5 Wording the question
+3.5 WORDING THE QUESTION

 Wording of questions has a major impact on the validity of the results; questions should rarely exceed 20 words.
-It is important to avoid the use of abbreviations, jargon, and complex or technical terminology.
+It is important to avoid the use of abbreviations, jargon and complex or technical terminology.
 At all times, bear in mind who the respondent is and what level of technical knowledge they have.
-For example, 'How many cases of acute gastrointestinal illness occurred during the time period?' is a poorly worded question if the respondent is a lay person.
-'How many times did you have diarrhea during January?' would be more appropriate.
+For example, 'How many fatal cases of neonatal diarrhea occurred during the time period?' is a poorly worded question if the respondent is a dairy producer.
+'How many calves died from scours during January?' would be more appropriate.

 Make the question as specific as possible.
-For example, if asking for information about cases of diarrhea, specify the time frame (eg over the past month) and clearly define what constitutes a new case (eg consider a bout of diarrhea to be a case if there were at least 2 days of normal bowel movements prior to its onset).
+For example, if asking for information about annual milk production, specify the time frame (eg January 1, 2002 to December 31, 2002) and clearly define how milk production is to be measured (eg total weight of bulk-tank shipments).

-Avoid double-barrelled questions-asking 'Do you think traveller's diarrhea is a serious problem that people should get vaccinated for?' is really asking 2 questions (1 about the seriousness of traveller's diarrhea and 1 about the value of vaccination).
+Avoid double-barrelled questions-asking 'Do you think BVD is an important disease that producers should vaccinate for?' is really asking 2 questions (one about the importance of BVD and one about the utility of vaccination).
 These issues should be separated into 2 questions.

 Avoid 'leading' questions.
-Asking a question such as 'Should people have to suffer from regular bouts of diarrhea because of a bad water supply in this region?' might very likely produce a biased response compared with a more neutral question such as 'Do you think the water supply in this region needs to change?'
+Asking a question such as 'Should dogs be allowed to suffer in pain after castration without the benefit of analgesics?' might very likely produce a biased response compared with a more neutral question such as 'Do you think dogs should be given analgesics following castration?'

-3.6 Structure of questionnaires
+3.6 STRUCTURE OF QUESTIONNAIRES

 Questionnaires should begin with an introduction explaining the rationale and the importance of the questionnaire, and how the data will be used.
-In it you should also assure the respondent of the confidentiality of their answers.
+In it, you should also assure the respondent of the confidentiality of their answers.
 Telling the respondent approximately how long it will take to complete the questionnaire will help to improve response rates (provided the questionnaire has been kept to an acceptable length).
 In mailed questionnaires, the introduction might be incorporated into the first page, but it is usually desirable to have it as part of a separate cover letter that is sent with the questionnaire.
 For interview format questionnaires, the information must be provided verbally at the start of the interview.